Go to My Ireland

 mm_ten-autumn_halloween-festivals mm_ten-autumn_halloween-festivals

-9. Get Spooked
+9. Get spooked

 Did you know that Halloween was invented in Ireland?
 Which is why we celebrate it in style!
 Voted the world’s best Halloween spot in a poll by USA Today’s 10 Best online poll, Derry Halloween festival in Derry~Londonderry beat out ghoulish competition including witch trial capital Salem, Massachusetts, and even Transylvania!
 Want to be even more spooked?
 Take a paranormal tour around Belfast’s Crumlin Road Gaol or Offaly's Leap Castle.
 Boo!